SaapeDesignsInc/BytePoster-Master-Kit/example/ESP-IDF/BMK_Azure_Temp/README.md

 ## Acknowledgments

-* Hat tip to  K.Townsend (Adafruit Industries) for releasing the library of MCP9808 Arduino library.
+* Hat tip to  K.Townsend (Adafruit Industries) for releasing the MCP9808 Arduino library.
 Amazing work!
 * Thanks a ton to Espressif community for providing components, cues for bug fixes, constant updates on IDF.